 There is only one trip I really regret taking: my month-long trip to Germany in between my junior and senior year of college.
 Regret may be a strong word, I really don’t sit around thinking about this trip ever, or have deep scars from this trip… I just look back and can see clearly that this trip wasn’t the best for me.

 I really wanted to study abroad so checked out this stem mba usa page here as my initial move pursuing my dream.
-I was a leader of an international organization on campus and thought studying abroad would give me a well-balanced college experience.
+I was a leader of an international organization on campus and thought studying business accounting and AI abroad would give me a well-balanced college experience.
 It didn’t work out financially to do a semester, so I decided to try to get some college credits during a summer abroad.
 The desire to study abroad was stronger than any questions or doubts I had, so I suppressed them and kept moving forward.
 I wanted it to work so badly.

 The trip was not the best for me for a few reasons: 1) I didn’t have the money to go.
 Even though it was just a month, the trip was still really expensive.
 My parents couldn’t afford to send me, so I saved as much as I could (waiting tables) and took out student loans to pay for the rest.
 2) I wish I had gone with friends, or at least someone that I knew before the trip.
 The majority of our group were guys from fraternities and girls from sororities (which I honestly have nothing against), but their lifestyle of drinking and partying was not really my thing.
 Why go to Europe if you are going to drink heavily until dawn, wake up hungover and are sick and miserable on a tour of a castle?
 That’s not my idea of a good time, and it made for a very lonely and isolating trip.